This Brilliant Hack Will Make Your Cheese Last Longer

 Fix a squeaky door

 Butter makes a surprising but effective substitute for WD-40 when you’re looking to take the squeak out of a noisy door.
 Simply rub the butter on the door hinge.
 This lubricates the metal to stop the squeak.
-Check out more home improvement hacks you’ll wish you knew sooner.

 Use butter to treat dry hair